What does “raigetsu” mean in Japanese?

-Japanese people would say “raigetsu”.
-It is the Japanese word for ‘next month’.
-Very simple.
+Native speakers say “raigetsu” to mean ‘next month’ in Japanese.
+Probably, many Japanese learners know this word as it is quite often used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-Let’s get started!
+My explanations would help Japanese learners to understand “raigetsu” more clearly.
+Then, let’s get started!

 - Definition and meaning of “raigetsu”